Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

-Many people may take Viagra to treat erection problems without paying attention to the adverse effects it may result in.
+Many individuals may take Viagra to treat erection problems without paying attention to the adverse effects it may cause.

 People with low blood pressure or heart diseases should not take Viagra to avoid disease interactions.